homepage hifi kits

 To build the Glasshouse TVC Passive Pre-amplifier you will need to:

-• know how to solder a good join
+• Know how to solder a good joint

-• be able to understand the instructiosn provided fully.
+• Be able to fully understand the instructions provided

 If you do have problems, we can help via the telephone or e-mail or you can return her to base for repair.